threlte/threlte/BUGS.md

 When `internalRef` changes (e.g. the `is` prop on `<T>` changes), the parent `$effect.pre` in `T.svelte` re-runs and destroys its child effects, including the `$effect` above.
 Before the effect is re-created, the cleanup runs: `disposableObjectUnmounted(disposable)`.
 At that point `disposable` is a live `$derived` — accessing it triggers recomputation via `getDisposable() = () => internalRef`, which returns the **new** `internalRef`.
 So `disposableObjectUnmounted` is called with the new object (which has count 0 — a no-op), not the old one.
 The old object's mount count stays at 1 and it is never disposed on component remount.

-This is the same class of bug as Bug 6 (`useAttach` live parent lookup in cleanup).
 The fix is to snapshot `disposable` at the start of the effect body:

 ```ts
 $effect(() => {